Boston Appraisal Services

 Variable Expenses

 Variable expenses typically fluctuate with a property’s level of occupancy.
-Higher occupancy results in higher expenses incurred (or incurrable) by an owner/a property manager.
-Some kinds of occupancy will also result in greater accumulation of expenditures; examples include electricity for a server farm or security for a medical building.
-Standard variable expenses include management charges, maintenance and repair, cleaning, parking and site maintenance, security, rubbish removal, and pest exterminating.
+Higher occupancy results in higher expenses incurred (or incurrable) by an owner/property manager.
+Some kinds of occupancy will also result in a greater accumulation of expenditures; examples include electricity for a server farm or security for a medical building.
+Standard variable expenses include management charges, maintenance and repair, cleaning, parking and site maintenance, security, rubbish removal, and pest extermination.
 Actual operating history is again the best source for estimating these costs, though the appraiser will verify that the subject property’s expenses aren’t outside the conventional rates for similar properties.

 Appraisers usually include a reserve for replacement, or replacement allowance, as an additional expense in a stabilized income statement.
 A reserve for replacement is a calculated charge that accounts for periodic replacement of property elements that wear out faster than the building itself.
 These might include carpet, roofing, HVAC systems, tenant improvements, exterior painting, and landscaping.

 Property owners mostly don’t include a reserve in their operating statements.
 Actual repair and capital improvement costs can provide the appraiser with a basis for developing a replacement reserve.
 In that case, an appraiser would be careful not to overestimate the reserve.
-Appraisers also use subscription services, such as the SwiftEstimator, to identify the usual lives and replacements of building components.
+Appraisers frequently utilize subscription-based valuation tools like SwiftEstimator to determine the typical lifespans and replacement schedules of structural components in built environments.

 Putting it Together